imekon/godot-unofficial-demo-projects-v3/README.md

 A version of GDNative simple C plugin (with corrected source code).
 Tried building it with VS 2017.
 ## TD2
 Tower Defense game in C#.
 You can see a video of it running here: https://youtu.be/U-c7m47kb10
+## Busstops
+A game where an elk scouts for bus stops!